 - Skip the cream cheese mixture and use really good salted butter.

-- Cut the bread into rounds of a similar size as the cucumber.
-After spreading on the cream cheese mixture and topping with a cucumber slice, sprinkle it with Everything Bagel Seasoning.
+- Cut the bread into rounds similar in size to the cucumber.
+Spread the cream cheese mixture on the bread and top with a cucumber slice.
+Sprinkle with Everything Bagel Seasoning.

 Leftover Traditional Cucumber Sandwiches

-- Once assembled, these cucumber and cream cheese sandwiches are only good for about 36 hours if kept refrigerated.
+- Once assembled, these cucumber and cream cheese sandwiches are only good for about 36 hours if kept refrigerated in a well-sealed container.

 - Cut cucumbers can be stored in the refrigerator, in a well-sealed container if sliced, or wrapped in plastic wrap if whole.
 If they are already sliced, top them with wax paper and a moist paper towel.